-The ISLA224P12 has a selectable clock divider that can be set to divide by four, two or one (no division).
-By default, the tri-level CLKDIV pin selects the divisor This functionality can be overridden and controlled through the SPI, as shown in Table $\underline{10}$.
+The ISLA222P has a selectable clock divider that can be set to divide by two or one (no division).
+By default, the tri-level CLKDIV pin selects the divisor.
+This functionality can be overridden and controlled through the SPI, as shown in Table 9.
 This register is not changed by a Soft Reset.

-TABLE 10.
+TABLE 9.
 CLOCK DIVIDER SELECTION

 VALUE 0x72[2:0] CLOCK DIVIDER

 000 Pin Control

 001 Divide by 1

 010 Divide by 2

-100 Divide by 4

 other Not Allowed